agarwalrahul30/OrderCart-Flutter-App/README.md

 - Items can be added to favorites and displayed in a separate tab

-- Total Payment Bill Amount can be emailed directly to recipient with Order Subject and Order message. (uses URL Launcher with 'mailto'scheme)
+- Total Payment Bill Amount can be emailed directly to recipient with Order Subject and Order message. (uses URL Launcher with 'mailto' scheme)